thenormalsquid/rails-hello-service/README.md

 Inspired by (Hello-service)[https://github.com/aliwatters/hello-service]

+The service only accepts `application/vnd.api+json` mimetype to meet the (json api specs)[https://jsonapi.org/format/]

 #### Requirements
 - All endpoints on the service must not be exposed to the public.
 - Service must have tests
 - Service must have linting
-- Service must only accept application/json as a valid mimetype, and    return an error for anything else.
+- Service must only accept application/json as a valid mimetype
 - Service restful api must be versioned
+- Service must meet the json api spec

 #### How to run
 **Development setup**